-- Financial dollarization, exchange rate, and macroprudential policy. (with C. Ding, V. Yue, and A. Zaretski) - China's economic slowdown. (with K. Chen, and K. Zhao)
+- Financial dollarization, exchange rate, and macroprudential policy. (with C. Ding, V. Yue, and A. Zaretski) - Saving rate and entrepreneurship in post-2010 China. (with K. Chen, and K. Zhao)

 Journal articles

 - Population aging and its effects on the gap of urban public health insurance in China. (with Y. Jiang and H. Zheng), China Economic Review, 2021. - Socioeconomic status and morbidity rate inequality in China: based on NHSS and CHARLS data. (with Y. Jiang and H. Zheng), International Journal of Environmental Research and Public Health, 2019. - The STIRPAT analysis on carbon emission in Chinese cities: An asymmetric Laplace distribution mixture model. (with S. Wang, H. Zheng, and J. Hu), Sustainability, 2017.